Sandra loves to share her writing and research adventures in presentations filled with humorous anecdotes, and eye-opening insights.

 Writing to God’s Glory – (20-30 minutes) Sandra offers inspiration and insight to aspiring writers on how God can and is using their writing in ways they might never have imagined or realized.

-Suggested Fee: Sandra doesn’t charge church groups, however, if she is speaking as part of a larger event, she requests that registration fees and other expenses she’d incur to attend the event, be waived or offset proportionally.
+Suggested Fee: Sandra doesn’t charge church groups, except for travel expenses.
+If she is speaking as part of a larger event, she requests that registration fees or other expenses she’d incur to attend the event, be waived or offset proportionally.

-PREPARED TOPICS & DESCRIPTIONS for WRITER’S GROUPS, CONFERENCES or CLASSROOMS
+TOPICS & DESCRIPTIONS of WRITING WORKSHOPS for WRITER’S GROUPS, CONFERENCES or CLASSROOMS

 Fiction Basics – 1, 2, 3 or 5 hour programs are available.